Configuring app deployments

 Page last updated:

-You can use Cloud Foundry Command Line Interface (cf CLI) commands or the Cloud Foundry API (CAPI) to push your apps to Cloud Foundry using a deployment.
+This page describes how to use the Cloud Foundry Command Line Interface (cf CLI) or API (CAPI) to push apps to Cloud Foundry using rolling deployment or canary deployment strategies, which update apps safely and avoid downtime.

-For information about the traditional method for addressing app downtime while pushing app updates, see Using blue-green deployment to reduce downtime and risk.
+For information about the older method for avoiding app downtime while pushing app updates, see Using blue-green deployment to reduce downtime and risk.

 For more information about CAPI, see the Cloud Foundry API (CAPI) documentation.